rwild-cmu/appliedanalytics-chicagocab/readme.md

 - Visualization: includes code to generate plots used in the project.
 - Proposal: includes project proposal
 - Preprocessing: includes codes to clean and aggregate the data.
 - Modeling: includes codes used to train the machine learning models.
+Each model code is seperated.
+There are neural network, Random forest and linear regression models.
 - Cleaned Data: includes 2016 and 2017 datasets with absolute value features but not includes 2016 and 2017 datasets with percentage features due to memory size restrictions.
 - Overleaf Files: includes all the files created and needed in Overleaf project.
 - Final Paper: includes pdf file for the final paper.